-Manitoba has humid summer days, due to the Gulf of Mexico on the south.
+Manitoba has humid summer days, due to the Gulf of Mexico in the south.
 Manitoba is the warmest and sunniest of all the provinces, with clear blue skies, specifically during spring.

 Manitoba is bound by the province of Ontario and the other prairie province, Saskatchewan.
 Moreover, the province has a varied geography, including more than 80 provincial parks offering a great outdoor experience.

-Canoeing, camping, fishing, hiking, and biking are the few fun-outdoor activities to explore Manitoba.
+Canoeing, camping, fishing, hiking, and biking are the few fun-outdoor activities to explore in Manitoba.

 Living Expenses in Manitoba

 The average housing costs in the province are as low as $222,000, making it an affordable option to buy a house.
 Moreover, Manitoba offers home loans to first-time home buyers and low mortgage rates for homeowners.